jannecederberg/jannecederberg.github.io/_posts/2016-06-25-simplest-unsolved-math-problem.md

 ## Conclusion

-My niece was excited about exploring this.
-She was fashinated and surprised by the fact that mathematicians haven't been able to figure out why this works, e.g. that whatever positive whole number that you choose as your starting point, you'll eventually reach 1 no matter what.
+My niece seemed to enjoy exploring this.
+She was surprised by the fact that mathematicians haven't been able to figure out why this works, e.g. that whatever positive whole number that you choose as your starting point, you'll eventually reach 1 no matter what.

 For her this was a though-experiment and some motivation regarding multiplication/division.
 For me it was a small quick-and-dirty data-illustration exercise :)